 The EP has stressed the potentialities of the interparliamentary cooperation in the rule of law field since 2016, when a Union Pact for Democracy, the Rule of law and Fundamental rights (DRF) was proposed (EP resolution, 25 October 2016).
 The Pact, to be concluded through an inter-institutional agreement under art.
 295 TFEU, would establish a comprehensive mechanism for DRF, integrating, aligning and complementing existing mechanisms, including the Commission's Rule of law Framework, the Council's Rule of Law Dialogue (Annex, art.
 3), the EU Justice Scoreboard, the peer evaluation procedures based on art.
 70 and the Cooperation and Verification Mechanism applicable to Bulgaria and Romania (Annex, art.
 5).
 The mechanism would be based on an annual report on the state of democracy, rule of law and fundamental rights in the Member States.
-The report would contain a general part and country-specific recommendations, assessing each of Member States with regard to specific aspects related to democracy, rule of law and fundamental rights in the European Commission in consultation with a panel of experts, transmitted to the European Parliament, the Council and National Parliaments and made available to the public (Annex, art.
+The report would contain a general part and country-specific recommendations, assessing each of Member States with regard to specific aspects related to democracy, rule of law and fundamental rights, identifying possible risks and breaches (Annex, art.
+7).
+It would be drawn up by the European Commission in consultation with a panel of experts, transmitted to the European Parliament, the Council and National Parliaments and made available to the public (Annex, art.
 4).